 Compiled by the Road Trip Alberta team

-Some of the smallest towns in Alberta now boast beautiful breweries and taprooms; many using local ingredients and boosting the entire industry across the province.
-It’s been hard work (heh) to sample as many as we possibly can, but we’re eager to present to you some of our favourites as outlined below.
+Some of the smallest towns in Alberta now boast beautiful breweries and taprooms, many using local ingredients and boosting the entire industry across the province.
+It’s been hard work (heh) to sample as many as possible, but we’re eager to present to you some of our favourites, as outlined below.

 Grab yourself a designated driver and hit the road to sample the best brews in the province!